larsonjj/generator-yeogurt/README.md

 |---------|-------
 |gulp test:watch| runs [`gulp test`](#gulp-test), but also watches test files and auto runs tests when changes are detected.

+> NOTE: test:watch is only available if you chose to unit test your javascript
 ## Sub-Generators

 * [yeogurt:page](#page)